johnny-mh/devlog/packages/astro-fuse/README.md

 yarn astro add astro-fuse
 ```

-Then, apply this integration to your `astro.config.*` file using the integrations property:
+Then, apply this integration to your `astro.config.*` file using the integrations properly.

 ```js ins={3} "fuse(['content'])"
 // astro.config.mjs